-Pursuant to Act 379 of the Public Acts of 1965, the Board hereby agrees that each employee shall have the right to organize, join and support the Association for the purpose of engaging in collective bargaining.
+Pursuant to Act 379 of the Public Acts of 1965, as amended as of the ratification and execution of this agreement, the Board hereby agrees that each employee shall have the right to organize, join and support the Association for the purpose of engaging in collective bargaining.
 As a duly elected body exercising governmental power under cover of the law of the State of Michigan, the Board undertakes and agrees that it will not directly or indirectly discourage or deprive or coerce any employee in the exercise of any rights conferred by Act 379 or the laws of Michigan.
 The Board shall not discriminate against any employee with respect to hours, wages or any terms or conditions of employment by reason of membership in the Association, participation in any activities in the Association or collective bargaining with the Board, or institution of a grievance, complaint or proceeding under this Agreement (or otherwise) with respect to any terms or conditions of employment.